 - Body aches

 If you experience any of these symptoms, they will likely be mild.
 When we compare them to the side effects of opiate use, we begin to see that Celebrex is a much better option.
 Short term side effects:

 Because the use of opiates typically extends beyond the length of time you would use Celebrex, we must consider long-term effects:

 - Tolerance (meaning the user needs to take higher and higher dosages for effective pain relief)

-In Dr. Raval’s experience, patients who experience less pain post operatively tend to heal more quickly and recover faster than patients who suffer from post-operative pain.
-Patient care-centered surgeons, like Dr. Raval who directs Raval Facial Aesthetics, can help reduce the risks of acute pain and opioid side effects by prescribing drugs that were developed as a safer alternative to those that can increase pain and dependency.
-In fact, Dr. Raval prescribes Celebrex for most of his post-operative patients including not only facelifts but mini-facelifts, rhinoplasty (nose jobs) and blepharoplasty surgery (eyelid surgery) as well.
+All patients are unique and some may have more or less acute pain than others.
+Healing happens at varying rates and depends on your health at the time of the surgery.
+But, in Dr. Raval’s experience, patients who have less post-operative pain tend to heal more quickly and recover faster than patients who suffer from more pain.
+Patient care-centered surgeons, like Dr. Raval can help reduce the risks of acute pain and opioid side effects by prescribing drugs that were developed as a safer alternative.
 Dr. Raval develops a post-operative care course based on each individual patient.
 He sees patients regularly during the healing process to respond dynamically and strategically to pain, side effects, and symptoms.